This program is not available to students with only a high school diploma. University credit is required before admission.

 - 12 credit units of elective courses.
 Elective courses may be used to strengthen one of the two teaching areas, or to build a third teaching area.

 - English Language Arts

-- Physical Education (Kinesiology - teaching Area 1 only)
+- Physical Education (Combined Kinesiology/B. Ed. – teaching area 1 only)

-- Social Sciences / Social Studies - Native Studies, History, Human Geography, Religious Studies, Economics, Sociology, Political Studies, Antropology, Classics (history stream), Women's and Gender Studies
+- Social Sciences/Social Studies (Native Studies, History, Human Geography, Religious Studies, Economics, Sociology, Psychology, Political Studies, Anthropology, Classics (history stream), Women's and Gender Studies)

 - Average is calculated on the 60 credit units of pre-requisite courses